Triex/0x1/README.md

 npm install -g 0x1
 ```

-### Important: Global CLI Access
+### Global CLI Access Troubleshooting

-After installing with `bun install -g`, you need to add Bun's bin directory to your PATH to use the `0x1` command:
+After installing with `bun install -g`, you may need to add Bun's bin directory to your PATH to use the `0x1` command if the auto-configuration fails due to your environment / edge cases:

 ```bash
 # Add these lines to your shell config (~/.bashrc, ~/.zshrc, etc.)